SuxPorT/100-days-code-python-bootcamp/intermediate+/day-56/README.md

-# Day 56 - Intermediate+ - Rendering HTML/Static files and Using Website Templates
+# Day 56

+## Rendering HTML/Static files and Using Website Templates